epiccoleman/blog/_posts/2016-05-09-evercraft-ruby.markdown

 I've done a little bit of Ruby here and there, but hadn't really dived in until recently.
 The tooling took a little bit of getting used to.
 I've been doing the majority of my at-home hacking around on a xubuntu 15.10 vm, and this didn't have any ruby installed on it yet.
-From my Googling around, `rvm` seemd like the way to go, so I got myself set up with that.
+From my Googling around, `rvm` seemed like the way to go, so I got myself set up with that.
 I knew that Pillar (the company I work for) had some template projects on their site, so I cloned the [Ruby skeleton](https://github.com/PillarTechnology/ruby-skeleton) project.
 I